nuclia/nucliadb/.proposals/records/index-scaling-v1.md

-# Node Scaling: Decoupling disk, reads/writes
+# Index Scaling: Decoupling disk, reads/writes

-This proposal focuses on decoupling shard disk storage from the nodes they are being written to and also enables scaling reads separately from writes.
+This proposal focuses on decoupling shard disk storage from the IndexNodes they are being written to and also enables scaling reads separately from writes.

-It primarily accomplishes this by using a replicated shared write storage layer and allowing read replicas of the storage layer to enable easier ownership of shards and being able to scale read replicas separately from writes.
+It primarily accomplishes this by using a replicated shared write storage layer and allowing read replicas of the file storage layer to enable decoupled ownership of shard data.
+This enables\
+scaling index read replicas separately from writes.

 *Goals*:
-- Allow short term scaling needs of node and search requests
+- Allow short term scaling needs of IndexNode and search requests
 - Allow to scale reads separately from writes without rebalancing churn
 - Minimize impact of strategy on existing design to validate strategy without too much refactoring churn